 See package insert.

-Most doctors recommend taking carbamazepine with food to avoid an upset stomach.
-Because food affects the way medicine is used by the body, try to be consistent day after day.
+- Taking carbamazepine with food may help avoid an upset stomach.
+Because food affects the way medicine is used by the body, it’s important to take it the same way each day.
 A person who usually takes it with meals should do that all the time.

-To use the liquid suspension, shake the bottle just before pouring it into a measuring spoon or filling a dropper.
-Use the same standard-size medicine spoon or dropper each time to get an accurate dose.
-Do not mix this form of carbamazepine with any other liquid or take it at the same time as another liquid medicine.
+- When using the liquid suspension, shake the bottle first, then pour it into an accurate measuring spoon or a medicine dropper that is properly labeled.
+Use the same medicine spoon or dropper each time to get an accurate dose.
+Do not mix this liquid carbamazepine with any other liquid.
+Also, try not to take it at the same time as another liquid medicine.

 Take a forgotten dose as soon as you remember.
 If it almost time for the next dose, it may be a good idea to delay that dose for a few hours so you're not taking two doses very close together.
 If you're not sure what to do, call the doctor's office for more advice.